 Scientists working at Monsanto Company became the first in the world to genetically modify a plant cell.
 The team used Agrobacterium to introduce a new gene into the petunia plant and announced their achievement the following year.
 Within five years, these researchers planted their first outdoor trials of a genetically modified crop – tomatoes that were resistant to insects, viruses and crop protection solutions.
 The Agrobacterium method first used in 1982 is still in use today by Bayer scientists, as well as those working throughout the entire agricultural industry.

-After years of testing for safety and performance, the first genetically-modified row crops became available for farmers.
-In addition to developing cotton that could better protect itself against damaging insects, the newly introduced soy crop was developed alongside crop protection solutions that enabled farmers to specifically target invasive weeds that compete for land, water, sunlight and soil nutrients.
+After years of testing for safety and performance, the first genetically modified row crops became available for farmers.
+In addition to developing cotton that could better protect itself against damaging insects, the newly introduced soybeans were developed alongside crop protection solutions that enabled farmers to specifically target invasive weeds that compete with the crop for land, water, sunlight and soil nutrients.

 Like many people, farmers around the world started carrying mobile devices, which allowed them to stay connected to colleagues while in the field.
 This also meant they now had access to data while on-the-go.
 In addition to the unprecedented ability to order seed or fertilizer at any time or in any place, this also allowed smallholder farmers to access crucial agronomic advice and secure fair market pricing to help protect their livelihoods.

-Through access to real-time data, farmers are making better-informed decisions that allow them to use resources more sustainably.
-FieldView™ platform is a digital platform that brings together data collection, agronomic modeling and local weather monitoring, giving farmers a better understanding of their fields and enabling them to plan for better harvests and make decisions that can also benefit our planet.
-With such detailed insight into their fields, farmers can even track the amount of carbon they store in their soil—a critical step in fighting climate change.
+Through access to real-time data, farmers can make better-informed decisions that allow them to use resources more sustainably.
+FieldView™ is a digital platform that combines data from on-farm practices and agronomic models with local weather and soil conditions to provide farmers a more detailed understanding of their fields.
+This enables better harvests while simultaneously benefiting our planet.
+Today, farmers use FieldView to record their sustainable farming practices, and even track the amount of carbon they store in their soil—a critical step in fighting climate change.

-Around the world, farmers are exploring the potential of indoor growing spaces.
+Around the world, farmers are exploring the potential of farming in new spaces, including urban rooftops, indoor growing systems and in previously "unfarmable" places like deserts.
 In addition to insulating crops from environmental pressures such as pests, disease and extreme weather events, indoor farms allow farmers to grow using considerably less land and far fewer resources.
-It also changes where humanity can grow food.
-Similar closed-loop systems are being piloted in the desert (such as our Marana Greenhouse), in local urban areas and even the stratosphere—a fundamental advancement necessary to drive a more sustainable future on Earth as well as deeper explorations into space.
+Similar closed-loop systems are being piloted in the desert (such as our Marana Greenhouse), in cities and even the stratosphere.
+Rooftop farms provide opportunities for more localized food production, reducing air temperatures and improving air quality in urban areas.
+These are all examples of the sort of fundamental advancements necessary to drive a more sustainable future on Earth.